 station.
 Traffic was a nightmare as the most popular

-game of the season was about to begin, and all the
+game of the season was about to begin, and all roads

-roads leading to the area were jampacked.
-COVID-19
+leading to the area were jampacked.
+COVID-19 regulations

-regulations had just been loosened, so the crowd
+had just been loosened, so the crowd was huge.
+For

-was huge.
-For a moment I thought I could be late
+a moment I thought I could be late for loading the

-for loading the car, but I did arrive in time.
-Jim's
+car, but I did arrive in time.
+Jim's stuff was moved

-stuff was moved to my Toyota Auris at the Pasila
+to my Toyota Auris at the Pasila train station,

-train station, and so we set out north, ready to
+and so we set out north, ready to face the next

 Winter was waiting for